microsoft/CopilotHackathon/challenges/hangperson/hangperson_exercises.md

               - Add comments explaining non-obvious logic.
               - Adhere to Java 1.8 syntax compatibility.
             ```
-        * Save `copilot_codegen_java_instructions.md`.
+        * Save `docs/instructions/copilot_codegen_java_instructions.md`.
     2.  **Open Workspace Settings (JSON):** Use the Command Palette (`Cmd+Shift+P` / `Ctrl+Shift+P`) and search for `Preferences: Open Workspace Settings (JSON)`.
-    3.  **Reference Instruction File:** Add or modify the relevant setting for code generation instructions (e.g., `github.copilot.editor.instructions` or `github.copilot.chat.codeGeneration.instructions` - check documentation for the exact key name as it might evolve).
+    3.  **Reference Instruction File:** Add or modify the relevant setting for code generation instructions (e.g., `github.copilot.chat.codeGeneration.instructions` - check documentation for the exact key name).
 Reference the file you created:
         ```json
         {
           // ... other settings ...
-          // Example using hypothetical 'github.copilot.chat.codeGeneration.instructions'
           "github.copilot.chat.codeGeneration.instructions": [
             {
-              "file": ".vscode/copilot_codegen_java_instructions.md"
+              // Use relative path from workspace root "file": "docs/instructions/copilot_codegen_java_instructions.md"
               // You could add more { "text": "..." } or { "file": "..." } entries here
             }
-          ],
-          // Example using hypothetical 'github.copilot.editor.instructions'
-          // "github.copilot.editor.instructions": {
-          //   "language": { // Note: This language nesting might not be supported per latest schema,
-          //                 // prefer the array approach above if possible.
-          //     "java": {
-          //       "uri": "file:///${workspaceFolder}/.vscode/copilot_codegen_java_instructions.md"
-          //     }
-          //   }
-          // }
+          ]
           // ... other settings ...
         }
         ```
-        *Choose the setting key that best matches the feature you want to influence (general chat generation vs. inline editor suggestions).
-The array format (`github.copilot.chat.codeGeneration.instructions` example) is generally more flexible.*
+        *Note: Ensure the setting key used corresponds to the Copilot feature you want to influence (e.g., chat suggestions, inline completions).
+Refer to current Copilot documentation.*
     4. Save `settings.json`.
-    5.  **Verification:** Perform the verification steps from the previous version of this exercise (asking Copilot to generate code involving potential I/O) and check if the output adheres to the rules defined in your `.md` file.
+    5.  **Verification:** Perform the verification steps from the previous version of this exercise (asking Copilot to generate code involving potential I/O) and check if the output adheres to the rules defined in your `docs/instructions/copilot_codegen_java_instructions.md` file.

 ### Exercise 3.3: Define Custom Test Generation Instructions (via File Reference)

 * **Purpose:** To ensure generated unit tests follow consistent standards using a referenced instruction file.
-* **Aim:** Create a `.md` instruction file for Java test generation guidelines and reference it in workspace `settings.json`.
+* **Aim:** Create a `.md` instruction file for Java test generation guidelines in `docs/instructions/` and reference it in workspace `settings.json`.
 * **Steps:**
     1.  **Create Instruction File:**
-        * Inside the `.vscode` folder, create a file named `copilot_testgen_java_instructions.md`.
+        * Inside the `docs/instructions/` folder, create a file named `copilot_testgen_java_instructions.md`.
         * Add the following content:
             ```markdown
             ## Java Test Generation Guidelines (HangpersonApp)